pranavdheer/cancer_predict/README.md

 # cancer_predict

-predicting if the person has breast cancer or not using simple knn model
+predicting if the person has breast cancer or not using simple knn model and svm